betaglot/plantabeta/docs/dev/Sequence.md

 ### 💜 Flow Chart

-- Highlight current Sequence branch, synchronize with
+- Highlight current Phrase branch, synchronize with

 ### If